 How long is the mine tour, and what should I wear?

-It’s short but steep with loose footing in spots; go slow and bring water.
-Views are worth it.
+Yes, but it’s steep with loose gravel; go slow and bring water.

 Check out the Bisbee Tourism Center